HHS/Head-Start-TTADP/README.md

 to the Ad Hoc fork of HHS/Head-Start-TTADP repo and the HHS/Head-Start-TTADP repo.
 In the Ad Hoc repository, merges to the main branch are blocked if the continuous integration (CI) tests do not pass.
 The continuous integration pipeline is configured via CircleCi.
 The bulk of CI configurations can be found in this repo's [.circleci/config.yml](.circleci/config.yml) file.
+For more information on the security audit and scan tools used in the continuous integration pipeline see [ADR 0008](docs/adr/0008-security-scans.md).

 Deployment
 ----------